godspeedsystems/gs-documentation/docs/microservices-framework/databases/MongoDB.md

         message: Internal Server Error
 ```

-### Run the service
+### Set Mongo URL

-- Set an environment variable `MONGO_URL` as your connection string to running mongodb instance.
+Set an environment variable `MONGO_URL` as your connection string.
-  For example, setting via a unix shell.
   ```shell
     export MONGO_URL='mongodb+srv://<user_name>:<password>@cluster0.xyzabc.mongodb.net/?retryWrites=true&w=majority'
   ```
+### Run the service

-- From your command line run your service in the auto-watch mode
+From your command line run your service in the auto-watch mode
   ```bash
   godspeed serve
   ```

 ## Prisma as Datastore Plugin

 Prisma has experimental support for MongoDB, although this support may not be as mature as for relational databases.